velartrill/velartrill.github.io/orig/spirals/collision/sparrow.md

 "Without further ado," the President concludes, leading me up onto the dais and holding our clasped hands momentarily above our heads for all to see, most especially the cameras, "I give you our Comrade Kestrel Winterblossom, General-for-Life of the ever-victorious People's Army, Heroine of the Republic, Defender of the People, and Soldier of the Revolution!
 I beseech you all to offer her your fullest and most solemn attention in regard to this crucial matter -- not simply because we all owe her that much and so very much more, but because our Comrade Kestrel is a relentless champion of the values that the Cormorant taught us, a fearless warrior for the voiceless and downtrodden, and the living conscience of this nation, without whom I fear we would go far astray."
 Inclining her head, she steps away and climbs down off the dais, taking up a position at a respectful distance with her hands clasped primly at her waist. *On your best behavior, Commander,* her narrow gaze warns louder than words.

 I hold up a hand and the applause quickly dies down.
 "Senators, comrades, I thank you for so graciously allowing me a moment of your precious time.
 As always, I am humbled by your show of appreciation -- appreciation I indeed find myself showered with wherever I am recognized, from the highest halls of state and most elite of social functions to the most unassuming of taverns and the fields of our collective farms.
-Of course, I didn't get into the business of war and revolution in fanciful expectation of fame, glory, and prestige -- no soldier in her right mind would -- and it is thanks enough for my labor of love simply to walk down Stormvale's broad boulevards and breathe the free air of world we have built."
+Of course, I didn't get into the business of war and revolution in fanciful expectation of fame, glory, and prestige -- no soldier in her right mind would -- and it is thanks enough for my labor of love simply to walk down Stormvale's broad boulevards and breathe the free air of the world we have built."

 I look back and forth over the assembly of the thirty-eight senators.
 It's a mélange of highly distinct personalities, with little in common beyond their fervent assertions of ideological orthodoxy and the advanced age of most, with only a small handful being less than forty solar years.
 While even here there are occasional sparks of youthful idealism and naïveté to be found, on the whole, dealing with politicians isn't like dealing with soldiers.